jacobjinkelly/jacobjinkelly.github.io/bookshelf.md

 A list of books I've enjoyed reading over the years, in reverse chronological order of when I finished reading them.

 Many of these books have had a tremendous impact on me.
-Whether they introduced a few perspective, originally seeded an idea, or brought to my attention something I'd already been contemplating, I can trace many of my core beliefs, patterns of thought, and overall worldview to reading some of these books.
+Whether they introduced a fresh perspective, originally seeded an idea, or brought to my attention something I'd already been contemplating, I can trace many of my core beliefs, patterns of thought, and overall worldview to reading some of these books.